 ULI’s Building Healthy Places Initiative has announced the 2017 participants in the ULI/Randall Lewis Health Mentorship Program, which is generously supported by Randall Lewis, a ULI trustee.

 The program supports learning and sharing about health and real estate among graduate students by providing a complimentary registration to the 2017 ULI Fall Meeting in Los Angeles, as well as a $2,000 travel stipend.
 Participants are matched with ULI full members and will attend a product council meeting and the Building Healthy Places Interest Forum.
-Following the Fall Meeting, ULI will share takeaways from each participant’s experience.
+Read each mentee’s Fall Meeting reflection by clicking the links below.

 The graduate student participants selected for 2017 are as follows: